 It is the responsibility of the user to determine if the waveforms meet the timing budget of the design when the trace lengths exceed 24 inches.
-Additional SPI options allow the user to further increase the internal termination (increasing the current) of all 16 outputs to drive longer trace lengths, which can be achieved by programming Register 0x15.
-Although this option produces sharper rise and fall times on the data edges and is less prone to bit errors, it also increases the power dissipation of the DRVDD supply.
+Additional SPI options allow the user to further increase the internal termination (increasing the current) of all 16 outputs to drive longer trace lengths, which can be achieved by

 Figure 49.
-Data Eye for LVDS Outputs in ANSI-644 Mode with Trace Lengths of Greater Than 24 Inches on Standard FR-4 Material, External 100Ω Far End Termination Only
+Data Eye for LVDS Outputs in ANSI-644 Mode with Trace Lengths of Greater Than 24 Inches on Standard FR-4 Material, External 100 Ω Far End Termination Only